-8. An issuer that wishes to apply for an MCTO under this policy should apply to the issuer's PR and send a copy of the application to each CSA regulator in the other jurisdictions of Canada in which the issuer is a reporting issuer.
+8. An issuer that wishes to apply for an MCTO under this policy should apply to the issuer's principal regulator and send a copy of the application to each CSA regulator in the other jurisdictions in which the issuer is a reporting issuer.